-The Central Library and all the branches offer materials to help adult new readers improve their reading skills.
+The Central Library and all of the neighborhood libraries offer materials to help adult new readers improve their reading skills.
 These materials include simplified versions of popular mystery and adventure novels, biographies, materials for improving job and parenting skills, and basic books on mathematics and science.
 Among these are materials on teaching and learning English as a Second Language (ESL), for adults new to this country.
 Teachers of ESL and basic literacy will also find teachers' guides in our collections.
 Many local organizations provide literacy tutoring and English literacy tutoring.
-The South Madison Branch also offers writing assistance and Spanish-language assistance.
+The South Madison Library also offers writing assistance and Spanish-language assistance.

 The following organizations offer literacy tutoring or English literacy tutoring: